CESAR O. ESTIEN, PHD

 Research

-Behavioral Ecology • Environmental Justice • Social-Ecological Dynamics • Urban Ecology
+Urban Ecology • Environmental Justice • Wildlife Ecology

-As a scientist, I am particularly keen on advancing our understanding of the human-wildlife-environment nexus.
-I'm especially interested in investigating how animals persist in an already dynamic world that humans are constantly altering and intertwining this work with justice.
-I primarily focus on urban ecosystems because they provide compelling model systems to address how human-driven disturbances impact organismal biology, lending itself to application, management, and conservation policy.
+As an urban ecologists, I am keen on advancing our understanding of the relationship between cities, societal inequity, and wildlife.
+I'm especially interested in investigating how societal inequity and injustice shapes the landscape people and wildlife experience, and what this means for our collective futures.
+I focus on urban ecosystems because they provide compelling model systems to address how societal features and human-driven disturbances impact organismal biology and community ecology, lending itself to application, management, and conservation policy.

 Systems I've worked in to understand questions I'm interested in are: